NYPL/ePub-to-webpub/README.md

 The API endpoints are located in `/api` and deployed to Vercel.

+## AWS Lambda Handlers

+The converter may be deployed as an AWS Lambda function by using the the handler method in the `/src/lambda.ts` To invoke the method run `npm build` and provide `dist/lambda.handler` as the entrypoint in the Lambda configuration.

+## Docker Handler

+The API endpoints may also be run as a containerized service.
+To do so follow these steps:

+1) Build the container with `docker build -t epub-to-webpub .`
+2) Run the container with `docker run -p 5000:5000 epub-to-webpub`

+The API will be available at port 5000 on the container (or whichever port you choose to expose on your host)

 ## Testing

 Tests are written with [Jest](https://jestjs.io).
 There is one particular thing to note here: we use [MSW](https://mswjs.io) (Magic Service Worker) for testing network-based tasks.
 It intercepts the Node network requests and allows us to serve custom responses.
 In this case we serve files from the local filesystem in `/samples`, but it also allows us to test other responses a real server might give.